 Wyndham Garden Miami International Airport

-Miami hotels near cruise terminal
+Miami Hotels near cruise terminals

 Holiday Inn Port of Miami – Downtown